rmbryan71/rmbryan71.github.io/_posts/2020-08-12-hello-world.markdown

 date:   2020-08-12 05:27:02 -0400
 ---

-I intend to put things I've written here.
-More for myself than others.
+I intend to put thoughts here, more for myself than others.
-I'm still working on much of this, so it's apt to change.
 Feel free to look around if you like.